 Who Is Busy Philipps?

-Busy Philipps (born June 25, 1979; full name Elizabeth Jean Philipps) landed a role on the critically lauded but short-lived television series Freaks and Geeks when she was 19.
+Busy Philipps landed a role in the critically lauded but short-lived television series Freaks and Geeks when she was 19.
 She went on to appear on TV shows such as Dawson's Creek and Cougartown, and in movies like White Chicks and I Feel Pretty.
 Philipps has also made a name for herself with the engaging videos she posts via Instagram's Stories feature.
 She's married to screenwriter Marc Silverstein, with whom she has two daughters.

 TV Shows and Movies

 Often portraying characters with a wild streak, Philipps has been seen on numerous TV series.
-And in addition to working in movies as an actor, she has a story credit on Blades of Glory (2007), a film in which Will Ferrell and Jon Heder become a pairs figure skating duo.
+In addition to working in movies as an actor, she has a story credit on Blades of Glory (2007), a film in which Will Ferrell and Jon Heder become a pairs figure skating duo.

 'Freaks and Geeks'